prajwalc22/text-to-image/README.md

 ## Step 4: Set Up the Frontend

-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory

 2. Install dependencies using bun:
+ `bun install`

 ## Step 5: Run the Frontend Application